 Crowded trains in India, for example, can be a nightmare for people who value personal space, and nobody will begrudge you a desperate prayer before boarding a chicken bus in Central America.
 But the truth is that public transport isn’t so bad in the sense that it offers two distinct advantages.

-The first of which is the fact that it’s affordable, which is especially important if plan on staying outside of the main tourist zone, and the second being that it gives you a chance to really immerse yourself in a different culture to the point that you’ll feel like a true local… minus the giant backpack.
+The first of which is the fact that it’s affordable, which is especially important if plan on staying outside of the main tourist zone, and the second is that it gives you a chance to really immerse yourself in a different culture to the point that you’ll feel like a true local… minus the giant backpack.

 Facebook groups can be a powerful tool in helping you peel pack the touristy façade and discover where to go for the best food, sights, and things to see.